lik/theory-scripts/README.md

 # theorybot
-Program that checks for music theory errors
+Program that checks for music theory errors from MusicXML files

+## Usage
+./theorybot.py <file>